michel1991/ocp-java-11/operations/md/MIXED_OPERATOR_RULE.md

 Finally, each if statement has at most one matching else statement, making option F incorrect.
 You can chain multiple if and else statements together, but each else statement requires a new if statement.

+#### Which of the following statements are true?

+* A. The modulus operator % can only be used with integer operands.
+    It can be used on floating points operands also.
+For example, 5.5 % 3 = 2.5
+    5.5 % 3.5 = 2.0
+    5 % 3.5 = 1.5
+* B. & can have integral as well as boolean operands.
+    Unlike &&, & will not "short circuit" the expression if used on boolean parameters.
+* C. The arithmetic operators *, / and % have the same level of precedence.
+* D. && can have integer as well as boolean operands.
+    !, && and || operate only on booleans.
+* E. ~ can have integer as well as boolean operands.
+    ~ Operates only on integral types

+Note :
+integral types means byte, short, int, long, and char As per Section 4.1 of JLS -

+The integral types are byte, short, int, and long, whose values are 8-bit, 16-bit, 32-bit and 64-bit signed two's-complement integers, respectively, and char, whose values are 16-bit unsigned integers representing UTF-16 code units.

+(Correct B, C)